mach-composer/mach-composer-cli/docs/src/workflow/cli.md

 **Options**

 - `--file` or `-f TEXT` YAML file to parse.
 If not set parse all *.yml files.
+- `--site` or `-s TEXT` Site to generate plan of.
+If not set generate plans for all sites.
 - `--output-path TEXT` Output path, defaults to `cwd`/deployments.